 Only 6 gnolls got ashore but it could still have meant the end for the two Elves but they managed to prevail with brilliant swordplay (6).
 Two gnolls managed to flee (7).

 Loot: Ivory Armband, bag of precious stones, dinosaur meat

 The PCs reached their first planned stop, a well-protected tej house.
 The clients, mostly chultan fishermen, were happy to learn of the gnoll’s débâcle and offered free drinks and a few good tips to the would-be explorers.

 - Varis’s player could have bargained a much better reward, he messed up with his maths… Ha! ha!

 - Saw that image on pinterest and immediately thought about putting it in play

 - I later said half-jokingly that the giant octopus was the star of the day!
 This rarely seen beast-form performed AMAZINGLY well.

 - For this planned encounter, I was guessing that the PCs would flee (with quick-thinking and a few athletics checks) the 18 strong war canoe… But no!
 Ultra Chaotic Droidoc went full aggro as soon as he could!

 - I was somewhat lenient with the spell, ruling that the gnolls couldn’t properly manoeuver their war canoe without « moving » so about half of them took damage each round.

-- Flyzus hunter’s feature: horde breaker, is ideal in ta fight like this
+- Flyzus hunter’s feature: horde breaker, is very good in a fight like this one

 - They are on the wrong side of the river if they wish to get back at their camp so there’s no short-term menace.